wouterken/itsi/gems/scheduler/README.md

 that synchronous and asynchronous code is identical!
 (I.e. Ruby's functions are [colorless](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/))

 ## Getting Started
-To install and use Itsi Scheduler follow the below instructions:
+To install and use Itsi Scheduler follow the instructions below:

 ### 1 - Install Itsi Scheduler